 Pipette 10 microliters of a 2 microgram per milliliter solution of vitronectin in PBS onto a glass microscope slide as a single drop [1-CU].
 Allow the drop to dry on the slide for 30 minutes at room temperature [2-MED].

 Glass microscope slide as talent pipettes 10 microliters of a 2 microgram per milliliter solution of vitronectin in PBS onto a glass microscope slide as a single drop.
+Slide as talent coats it with human serum albumin.

 Talent starts a timer to count down from 30 minutes next to the slide.

 Next, coat a slide with human serum albumin as a negative control [1-CU].
 Wash the protein-coated glass slides three times by dipping them in a beaker containing PBS for two seconds to remove excess uncoated protein [2-MED].